rifqifarhansyah/Batik-Pattern-Classification/README.md

 - Upload your batik pattern dataset in 'dataset' folder and analyze it by using "CREATE" command
 - Train your dataset by using "TRAIN" command
 - The result of classification between the uploaded photo with the database class
-- Download the result (tree image) as a dot extension file
+- Download the result (tree image) as a DOT extension file

 <a name="technologies-used"></a>